 - A budget deficit decreases national savings (since the Government must finance is budget deficits by borrowing from private sector savings).
 When the budget deficit increases, so too does the size of the public sector deficit.
 Public sector deficit is regarded as negative savings or dis-savings, which reduces the level of national savings. - The Twin Deficits Theorem states that reducing the public sector underlying deficit (PSUD) can help to reduce the current account deficit.
-In reality, this does not work as the level of savings and investment are not kept fixed. - A depleted national savings pool will then place an upward pressure on interest rates due to the competition for a limited amount of savings to finance domestic consumption and investment, making private sector investment more expensive (higher lending rates) and difficult (crowding out effect) - This means the inflow of funds to finance domestic investment and consumption must come from overseas, which shows up as an inflow on the capital and financial account.
-This will increase the size of Australia's foreign liabilities and associated future servicing costs. - Alternatively, if the government borrows from overseas, the inflow of funds will directly lead to an increase in Australia's foreign liabilities. - This will raise the net primary income deficit as the higher level of foreign liabilities is serviced with higher interest repayments. - Thus, consistently large fiscal deficits will increase the size of the current account deficit as well. - Recently, negative savings in the private sector rather than the public sector has been the main contributor to CAD.
-However, with the budget in deficit, some economists argue that the crowding out effect from public sector borrowing may contribute to higher CADs in the future
+In reality, this does not work as the level of savings and investment are not kept fixed.

+- A depleted national savings pool will then place an upward pressure on interest rates due to the competition for a limited amount of savings to finance domestic consumption and investment, making private sector investment more expensive (higher lending rates) and difficult (crowding out effect) - This means the inflow of funds to finance domestic investment and consumption must come from overseas, which shows up as an inflow on the capital and financial account.
+This will increase the size of Australia's foreign liabilities and associated future servicing costs.

+What is an alternative that the government can do to finance a deficit?